Native American name controversy: Canada

-"Canadian Indians" (1700s–late 20th century)
+Canadian Indians (1700s – late 20th century)

-The Canadian Indian Act, first passed in 1876, in defining the rights of people of recognized First Nations, refers to them as "Indians".
+The Canadian Indian Act, first passed in 1876, in defining the rights of people of recognized First Nations, refers to them as Indians.
 The responsible federal government department was the Department of Indian Affairs and Northern Development, now Indigenous and Northern Affairs Canada, headed by the Minister of Indigenous and Northern Affairs.
-The Act officially recognizes people commonly known as "Status Indians", although "Registered Indian" is the official term for those on the Indian Register.
+The act officially recognizes people commonly known as Status Indians, although Registered Indian is the official term for those on the Indian Register.
 Lands set aside for the use of First Nations are officially known as Indian reserves (abbreviated IR on maps, etc.).
-The word "band" is used in band government.
-Some First Nations communities also use "Indian Band" in their official names.
+The word band is used in band government.
+Some First Nations communities also use Indian Band in their official names.

-"Aboriginal peoples" (since 1900) and "Indigenous peoples"
+Aboriginal peoples (since 1900) and Indigenous peoples

-In Canada, the term "Aboriginal peoples in Canada" is used for all Indigenous peoples within the country, including the Inuit and First Nations, as well as the Métis.
+In Canada, the term Aboriginal peoples in Canada is used for all Indigenous peoples within the country, including the Inuit and First Nations, as well as the Métis.
 More recently, the term Indigenous peoples has been used more frequently and in 2015 the federal government department responsible for First Nations, Metis, and Inuit issues changed its name from Aboriginal Affairs and Northern Development Canada to Indigenous and Northern Affairs Canada.

-"First Nations" (since the 1980s)
+First Nations (since the 1980s)

-"First Nations" came into common usage in the 1980s to replace the term "Indian band".
+First Nations came into common usage in the 1980s to replace the term Indian band.
 Elder Sol Sanderson says that he coined the term in the early 1980s.
-Others state that the term came into common usage in the 1970s to avoid using the word "Indian", which some people considered offensive.
-Apparently, no legal definition of the term exists.
+Others state that the term came into common usage in the 1970s to avoid using the word Indian, which some people considered offensive.
+No legal definition of the term exists.
 However, the Assembly of First Nations, the national advocacy group for First Nations peoples, adopted the term in 1985.
-The singular commonly used is "First Nations person" (when gender-specific, "First Nations man" or "First Nations woman").
+The singular commonly used is First Nations person (when gender-specific, First Nations man or First Nations woman).

-"First Peoples"
+First Peoples

-"First Peoples" is a broad term that includes First Nations, Inuit, and Métis.
-Owing to its similarity to the term "First Nations", the two terms are sometimes used interchangeably.
+First Peoples is a broad term that includes First Nations, Inuit, and Métis.
+Owing to its similarity to the term First Nations, the two terms are sometimes used interchangeably.

-"Native Canadians"
+Native Canadians

-"Native" or "Native Canadian" is an ambiguous term, but people frequently use it in conversation or informal writing.
+Native or Native Canadian is an ambiguous term, but people frequently use it in conversation or informal writing.
 A majority use this term for describing Indigenous peoples, including some Indigenous people themselves.
 This is considered to be quite offensive as Indigenous peoples living in Canada existed prior to colonization and some do not view themselves as Canadians.